 Moving bulky car seats in and out of the van is an absolute pain, you can’t do anything quickly, and kids and parents alike will naturally get under each others feet from time to time.
 There will be mud trodden into the van when the weather’s wet and you will find sand in your bed if you’ve visited the beach.
 You will have to tidy the van repeatedly as kids are messy little creatures.
 Oh and one of them WILL fall out of the pop top at some point – we’ve already ticked that one off!

 Clever storage and child friendly distraction techniques are your best bet!
 We have a cupboard dedicated to outdoor garden games and traditional board games, plus we have the hammock.
-You’ll find yourself buying anything that is collapsible or folds away too.
+You’ll find yourself buying anything that is collapsible, folds away or little travel inspired gifts for the van too.

 Adding an awning or pop up tent to your set up during bad weather will give you a waterproof way to store those pesky car seats, added space in which to chuck the kids while you make up the beds or cook a meal, and a place for the loo that will protect you from the elements and give you an element of privacy when nature calls.